dfischer/betterfrontend/readme.md

 Alphabetizing your definitions gives you consistency.
 It's recommended that you do this so you always know where to expect definitions.

+## Markup Layer

+The Markup layer deals with HTML, Haml, Mustache, and similar tools to create markup.

+This layer acts as the semantic relationship to the content it serves.
+Stylistically, it should have no bearing.